ivoa/lyonetia/src/docker/bnfparser/README.md

     exit

 ## Working on the BNF
-The commands given above will run the using a **copy** of the `adql.ebnf` grammar, packaged in the container image.
+The commands given above will run the using a **copy** of the `adql.ebnf` grammar packaged in the container image.

-If you want to work on the `adql.ebnf` grammar and commit the changes back to this GitHub projecy, then the easiest way is to use a `--volume` option to mount the `src` directory from the host on top of the `src` directory in the container.
+If you want to work on the `adql.ebnf` grammar and commit the changes back to this GitHub project, then the easiest way is to use a `--volume` option to mount the `src` directory from the host over the `src` directory in the container.

     docker run \
         --rm --tty \